valkey-io/valkey-go/valkeycompat/README.md

 users may sometimes feel it too verbose to write.

 For users who don't like the command builder, `valkeycompat.Adapter`, contributed mainly by [@418Coffee](https://github.com/418Coffee), is an alternative.
-It is a high level API which is close to go-redis's `Cmdable` interface.
+It is a high-level API that is close to go-redis's `Cmdable` interface.

 ### Migrating from go-redis